Can I Get Approved For A Mortgage Or A Refinance Without A Job?

 Talk To Your Lender

-Talk to your lender about your hope to refinance while unemployed.
+Talk to your lender about your desire to get a mortgage or refinance while unemployed.
 Can they offer any alternatives, like a new repayment plan?
-You may also want to speak to the Loss Mitigation Department about a mortgage refinance or other alternatives, like a different repayment plan.
+Do they know of programs geared toward people in your situation, like, for example, programs designed to help first-time home buyers?
+You may also want to speak to your lender about a mortgage refinance or other alternatives, like a mortgage repayment plan.

 Choose A Refinance Plan That Works For You